Written by JobSiteCare, Mike Russo, CSP | March 22, 2024

 Step 1: Provide Immediate Care

 The priority is to, as quickly and efficiently as possible, assess the severity of the injury.
 If it is life-threatening, call and coordinate emergency services immediately.
 For less critical injuries, determine the needed level of care.
-If an onsite occupational health clinic or a trained first-aid responder is available, they should provide basic treatment to stabilize the worker.
+If an onsite occupational health clinic, a trained first-aid responder, or a health specialist is available, they should provide basic treatment to stabilize the worker.
 Simultaneously, secure the area to prevent additional injuries.
 Depending on the accident’s nature, this might involve cordoning off the location, turning off equipment, or addressing spills and other hazards.
 Securing the scene also helps preserve evidence for the follow-up investigation.

 Step 2: Report and Document the Injury Case